+'''

 return Output, persis_info

+'''

-Between the Output definition and the return, any computation can be performed.
-Users can try an executor to submit applications to parallel resources, or plug in components from other libraries to serve their needs.
+Between the Output definition and the return, any level and complexity of computation can be performed.
+Users are encouraged to use the executor to submit applications to parallel resources if necessary, or plug in components from other libraries to serve their needs.